dotnet/AspNetCore.Docs/aspnetcore/security/authentication/windowsauth.md

 ## Enabling Windows Authentication with IIS

-IIS uses the [ASP.NET Core Module](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/aspnet-core-module) (ANCM) <!-- use xref link --> to host ASP.NET Core apps.
+IIS uses the [ASP.NET Core Module](xref:fundamentals/servers/aspnet-core-module) (ANCM) to host ASP.NET Core apps.
 The ANCM flows Windows authentication to IIS by default.
 Configuration of Windows authentication is done within IIS, not the application project.
 The following sections show how to use IIS Manager to configure an ASP.NET Core app to use Windows authentication:

 ### Create a new IIS site